See something different in the West End

 West End shows often act as a form of escapism for theatregoers, sending audience members to another world.
 Productions created by the Mischief Theatre Company have been at the front of making audiences forget about reality and concentrate on entertaining an auditorium by providing a laugh a minute.
 Whether it’s attending The Play That Goes Wrong or The Comedy about a Bank Robbery, both of these productions are Olivier award nominated plays that are loved by children of all ages from 6-106!

-If you’re looking for even more comedic shows to entertain you, why not head to these off-West End productions.
-Hailed as one of the funniest plays of all time, Noises Off makes its triumphant return to the West End almost 40 years after it was first performed, or a trip to an African barbershop at The Barbershop Chronicles.
+If you’re looking for even more comedic shows to entertain you, why not head to Noises Off as it makes its triumphant return to the West End almost 40 years after it was first performed.

 If you’re looking for more inspiration for a trip to the theatre, then read our guide of shows that are transferring from theatres across the country to the West End.